Skip to main content

 Reich’s research endeavors have led her to be a leading authority on the vocal music of contemporary composer Henry Mollicone.

-"I am immensely grateful for the consecrated service of Dean Scott Miller and Dean Ed Adams, each of whom has led his college for ten years,” Collings said.
-“Dean Miller has led the College of Humanities with warmth and wit, passion and pluck.
-Above all, his leadership has been humane, in the deep sense in which the restored gospel allows us to understand that term.
-Dean Adams has led the College of Fine Arts and Communications with kindness, compassion, vision, and energy.
+"I am immensely grateful for the consecrated service of Dean Ed Adams, who has led his college for ten years,” Collings said.
+“Dean Adams has led the College of Fine Arts and Communications with kindness, compassion, vision and energy.
 He is a gentle giant and a Christlike leader.
-Both of these great deans have forged legacies that will bless BYU students for generations to come."
+He has forged legacies that will bless BYU students for generations to come."